Julienbeaulieu/julienbeaulieu.github.io/_posts/2019-05-01-test-content.md

 </br>
 ## 10 lessons learned during my time learning Data Science

-<b>There is a great opportunity for me in this field as someone from a non-technical background.</b>
+<b>1.
+There is a great opportunity for me in this field as someone from a non-technical background.</b>

 What I mean is that my unique background can play into my advantage since there are less people in the field with my business experience and perspective.
 As a marketing professional, I am innately customer-focused, always asking the questions, who’s it for, what’s it for, and how can I get people excited about it and spread the word.
 I also understand the importance of stakeholders, always thinking about how much impact my initiatives will have on the bottom line.